jorgehjr84/jorgehjr84.github.io/journal-of-awesomeness-week-1.md

 of my favorite takeaways from week one....

  * Have a Growth Mindset
 Having a growth mindset can have a drastic impact on how we learn.
 It is based on the theory that the harder we work at something, the better or smarter we will get at it.
 It's a huge confidence booster.

-- What do developers do?
+  * What do developers do?
-  * Developers make applications to make task easier.
+Developers make applications to make task easier.

-- Inputs, Outputs, Side Effects
+  * Inputs, Outputs, Side Effects
-  * This is something essential remember.
+This is something essential remember.
 You must always ask what will the "Inputs, Outputs, and Side Effects" be when you are creating something.
 Whether it be a function, object, or anything.

- - We learned about "User Stories"
+  * We learned about "User Stories"
-  * A someone can do something, so that someone else can benefit.
+A someone can do something, so that someone else can benefit.

-- The web is run by Linux
+  * The web is run by Linux

--Github
+  * Github
   * Navigating through Github and workflow best practices.

- - Comand Line, Comand Line, Comand Line
+  * Comand Line, Comand Line, Comand Line
-  * This has probably been my favorite aspect of week one.
+This has probably been my favorite aspect of week one.
 We have learned to do some much through the command line.
-It has opened up a new world for us, and it feels like knowing how to perform functions through the command line is almost like some super power we never knew we had.
+It has opened up a new world for us, and it feels like knowing how to perform functions through the command line is almost like
+some super power we never knew we had.